 Sources told TMZ that Spicer turned down the gig because he has an “overwhelming number of commitments in the fall” and because “he’s not a good dancer.”

 Since he announced he was leaving the Trump administration, Spicer has been photographed with fans at Fenway Park and “is angling” to appear on “Saturday Night Live.”
-Spicer was also able to finally meet the pope on Sunday.
+Spicer was also able to finally meet the pope.
 The former press secretary was infamously denied the opportunity to meet Pope Francis during Trump's trip to the Vatican in May.